iggyiccy/eth-framework/README.md

 ## Features

+The FarChurch project currently have two frames: Quest Frame and Verses Frame.
+Quest Frame is used to create a new quest, query user's quest status

 - [ ] Quest Frame: Create a new quest
 - [ ] Quest Frame: Bot/Server to capture daily reflections
 - [ ] Quest Frame: Claim NFT badge on completion